mpdf/mpdf.github.io/reference/mpdf-functions/setimportuse.md

 <div class="alert alert-info" role="alert">
 	<strong>Note:</strong> Prior to mPDF 4.3, this required calling mPDFI().
 The functions have now been incorporated
-	into the main mpdf.php file, but you must use SetImportUse() to enable them.
+	into the main \Mpdf\Mpdf class, but you must use SetImportUse() to enable them.
 </div>

 # Changelog